vinh123456789/EzHomeLab/docs/adguard-home.md

 https://raw.githubusercontent.com/hagezi/dns-blocklists/main/adblock/tif.medium.txt
 ```

 They are all part of [Hagezi blocklists](https://github.com/hagezi/dns-blocklists) and they are doing a very good job.
-Please be aware that the bigger the list the heavier load your Raspi will be put under but it not necessary the better.
+Please be aware that the bigger the list, the heavier the load your Raspi will be put under, but it is not necessarily better.

 #### Blocked services

-As AdGuard Home blocked some services by default, you can disable them here.
+As AdGuard Home blocks some services by default, you can disable them here.

 ## Force all DNS traffic goes through AdGuard Home

-As some devices will bypass our DNS servers, create the following rules in OpenWRT firewall via `Network > Firewall`:
+As some devices will bypass our DNS servers, create the following rules in the OpenWRT firewall via `Network > Firewall`:

 - In `Port Forwards`:
 ![Port Forwards rule](./assets/adguard-home/3.png)